Security-Onion-Solutions/securityonion-docs/kibana.rst

 Authentication
 --------------

-Starting in Security Onion 2.3.60, we support Elastic authentication via :ref:`so-elastic-auth`.
+We support Elastic authentication via :ref:`so-elastic-auth`.
 Elastic authentication is automatically enabled for new installations, so you will need to log into Kibana using the same username and password that you use for :ref:`soc`.

 Dashboards
 ----------